Community Engagement in WASH & Health Education

 Creation of innovative approaches for maximum impact

-An estimated 41.2 million people in Ethiopia are at risk of contracting schistosomiasis, including approximately 17 million children (2017).
+An estimated 37.3 million people in Ethiopia are at risk of contracting schistosomiasis, including approximately 12.3 million children.

-Over 50% of school children were reported to suffer from one or more NTDs in 2014.
-The zones cover a total of 18 districts with an estimated population of over 900,000 in an area covering nearly 20,000 km².
+Over 50% of school children were reported to suffer from one or more NTDs.
+The zones covered through our initiative touches an estimated population of over 900,000 in an area of nearly 20,000 km².
 The infrastructure in this area is poorly developed and road access to rural communities is difficult during the rainy season, which lasts nine months of the year.
 During the short dry season, the mud is replaced by dust which chokes Mizan Aman's main trading routes.
 Farming and agriculture are the main sources of income and several languages are spoken in the zone, including Benchinya, Me’en, Amharic, and local tribal languages.
 The project zone was selected by the Ministry of Health as the intervention site for a pilot program to reduce the prevalence of schistosomiasis and other NTDs.

 Afrika Map Afrika Map